ACBennny/ACVPlayer/README.md

 4. Section to provide a quick synopsis of the show.
 5. Action bar allowing for optional features like adding to watchlist, liking/disliking the epsiode, sharing the episode, and downloading.
 6. Selecting video quality
-7. Closed Captioning/Subtitles in differnt languages
+7. Closed Captioning/Subtitles in different languages
 8. Audio language options
 9. Video overlay thumbnails
 10. Video source file blobbing